puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

 end
 ```

-* Helper functions to target labeled containers/vms
-  There are a number of helper methods required to allow tests to target a specific container/vm.
-  This is required for serverspec/litmus as it will be carrying out the tests on that container/vm.
+To target a test at a specific VM or container, you can use helper methods.
+You need to do this if you are using serverspec or Litmus.

-  Below are some examples or helper methods of filtering to get either a single vm/container or retrieving multiple vms/targets.
+The examples below show how to filter to get either a single VM or container, or how to retrieve multiple targets.
   [puppetlabs-websphere_application_server](https://github.com/puppetlabs/puppetlabs-websphere_application_server/blob/main/spec/spec_helper_acceptance_local.rb)

   [puppetlabs-kubernetes](https://github.com/puppetlabs/puppetlabs-kubernetes/blob/main/spec/spec_helper_acceptance_local.rb)

-Example for identifying target nodes
+To identify a target node, the code would look like:

 ```
       context 'application deployment' do